ShakH00/OMGame/docs/profile_matchmaking/README.md

 ### Documentation
 - matchmaking.md: Contains explanation on how matchmaking process will work.
-- use_case_descriptions: Contains use cases for matchmaking.
+- use_case_descriptions_01: Contains use cases for matchmaking.
+- use_case_descriptions_02: Contains use cases for account operations.